-A house with an in-ground pool in the yard has been the ultimate luxury for nearly 100 years, and the allure is not about to go away.
+A house with an in-ground pool in the yard has been the ultimate luxury for nearly 100 years, and the allure is not about to disappear.
 But for some pool owners, it's a relationship they would prefer to end.
-Some are opting to fill in or demolish their swimming pools rather than continue to maintain or remodel their pools.
+Some are opting to fill in or demolish their swimming pools rather than continue to maintain or remodel them.

-Or maybe you have bought a house with an in-ground pool that is in need of repair, requires too much maintenance, or you can use the same for something else.
-Get estimates for a... remodel vs. demo before making your decision.
+Or maybe you have bought a house with an in-ground pool that is in need of repair, requires too much maintenance, or you can use the space for something else.
+Get estimates for a remodel vs. demo before making your decision.

 Reasons can vary for not using your swimming pool: